dchaudhery/dchaudhery/README.md

 💡 I’m currently seeking 2023 internships and 2024 new grad roles

-💻 My main languages are Python, C++, JavaScript, and TypeScript
+💻 My main languages are Python, Java, C++, JavaScript, and TypeScript

 ⚡  I love hiking and playing basketball, and I'm learning to play the guitar!